 As odd as it was, Giles found that very comforting to know as he headed out.
 "I'm sure you will."

 Spike nodded, and began rummaging about for a coffee cup of his own.
 "Return the favor.
-Look out for my girl, alright?"
+Look out for my girl, all right?"
 He asked, without meeting the other man's eyes.

 Researching.
 Calling.
 Possibly groveling.
 There were many ways to 'look after' Buffy indirectly.
 Spike knew that.
 "I will."